An extended 3-3-1 model with two scalar triplets and linear seesaw mechanism: Introduction

 Let us also note that our model is more predictive and significantly more economical in its particle content than the 3-3-1 model with $T^{\prime}$ and $S_4$ symmetries proposed in \cite{CarcamoHernandez:2019vih,CarcamoHernandez:2019iwh}.
 For instance, whereas the scalar sector of the $T^{\prime}$ flavored 3-3-1 model \cite{CarcamoHernandez:2019vih} includes two $SU(3)_L$ scalar triplets and $23$ gauge singlet scalar fields, the present model has two $SU(3)_L$ scalar triplets and $16$ $SU(3)_L$ singlet scalar fields.
 As for the scalar sector of the 3-3-1 model with $S_4$ family symmetry \cite{CarcamoHernandez:2019iwh}, it contains 3 $SU(3)_L$ scalar triplets and $32$ gauge singlet scalar fields, which is much larger than the number of scalar degrees of freedom of our model.
 Let us note, that in the proposed model some quarks and scalar fields carry lepton number, which leads to flavor lepton number violating decay modes of the SM-like Higgs boson.
 In what follows we will study this phenomenological aspect of our model as well as the production of the extra heavy neutral gauge boson $Z'$ and its detection in the dimuon channel at the LHC.
 However, the emphasis will be made on studying the SM fermion masses and mixings.

 The paper is organized as follows.
 In Sect. \ref{model} we introduce the model setup.
 Sects. \ref{quarksector} and \ref{leptonsector} are devoted to the model predictions for the masses and mixings in the quark and lepton sectors, respectively.
+Sect. \ref{FCNC} discusses the constraints on the $Z'$ mass arising from meson oscillations.
 In Sect. \ref{lfvdecay} the lepton flavor violating (LFV) decays of the charged leptons and the Higgs boson are considered.
 In Sect. \ref{conclusion} we summarize our results and discuss their further implications.
 In Appendix \ref{A4} we present the discrete group $A_4$ group characters.
 A detailed description of the Higgs sector of the model is given in Appendix \ref{appHiggs}.
 The analytic formulas for one-loop contributions to the LFV decay amplitudes of the SM-like Higgs boson are collected in Appendix \ref{deltalr}.
 The couplings of neutral gauge bosons $Z$ and $Z'$ to fermions are listed in appendix~\ref{app_Zcoupling}.